dashcommunity/proposal-templates/README.md

 * The templates provided here are just that, templates; customize sections in your project as you see fit
 * Each main section of a template has (should have) both a **Description** and an **Example** subsection
   * These sections are included for reference in the template
-  * The headings should be ommitted in your proposal, replaced by your own section content
+    * The headings should be ommitted in your proposal
+    * The content should be replaced by your own
 * The process of creating a proposal using one of these templates is described below